siddhi-io/www/en/docs/docs/query-guide.md

 Sinks consumes events from streams and publish them via multiple transports to external endpoints in various data formats.

 A sink configuration allows users to define a mapping to convert the Siddhi events in to the required output data format (such as `JSON`, `TEXT`, `XML`, etc.) and publish the events to the configured endpoints.
-When customizations to such mappings are not provided, Siddhi converts events to the predefined event format based on the stream definition and the configured message mapper type before publishing the events.
+When customizations to such mappings are not provided, Siddhi converts events to the predefined event format based on the stream definition and the configured mapper type, before publishing the events.

 **Purpose**